Real-Skill/javascript-tasks/README.md

 Your solutions should be placed inside **app/modules.js** file(inside window.modulesAnswers object).

-## createModule:
+## createModule(greeting, name):

-Create simple module consuming two strings:

-    str1
-    str2

-**createModule** should return new module with three properties:
+Returns object with three properties:

     name: str2
     greeting: str1
     sayIt: Function

-**sayIt** function is expected to return new string in the following pattern:
+`sayIt` function is expected to return new string in the following pattern:

     <greeting>, <name>

+Keep in mind that name and greeting of the module can be modified after module has been created and it has to be reflected in `sayIt` method.

 ## Before you start...